In this guide, I’ll examine all Chevrolet Malibu generations, revealing Malibu’s best years to buy and the worst Chevy Malibu years to avoid.

 Best & Worst Years for Chevrolet Malibu 8th Generation (2013-2015)

 Unlike others, the 2015 Malibu has outstanding ratings on J.D.
-Power, Edmunds, VehicleHistory, and Consumer Reports, making it Chevy Malibu’s best year in this generation.
+Power, Edmunds, VehicleHistory, and Consumer Reports, making it Chevy Malibu’s greatest year in this generation.
 2014 is also problematic, but 2013 is the Chevy Malibu year to “avoid like the plague.”

 The Best Years: 2015